d-EScape/Domoticz_iDetect/README.md

 * Did you run into any problems?
 * How is it performing in your setup (and what does your setup look like)?

 The documentation is also a work in progress, but let me at least share the new configuration syntax.
-I kept is as backwards compatible as possible, so most users won't have to change their configuration.
+I kept it as backwards compatible as possible, so most users won't have to change their configuration.
 The advanced options have been improved.

 There are some (configuration) breaking changes.
 E.g. #ignore changed to #ignore=true.
 The new syntax is explained below.